learn-co-curriculum/phase-0-git-version-control-basics/README.md

 Let's create a `README.md` that describes the project.
 Make our new file by typing `touch README.md` from within the `my-git-project` directory.
-We won't see any output after `touch`, but we will see a new file has been created if we type `ls` (which gives a list of all the files in the directory).
+We won't see any output after we run the `touch` command so to see that our new file has been created, we'll also run the `ls` command.

 ```console
 $ touch README.md